Skip to main content

 Its primary cardiovascular benefits are mediated through both genomic and non-genomic actions on endothelial cells, vascular smooth muscle cells, and macrophages within atherosclerotic plaques.
 Genomically, testosterone modulates the expression of genes involved in lipid metabolism and inflammatory responses.
 Non-genomically, it can rapidly induce vasodilation through its effects on ion channels and nitric oxide synthase (eNOS) activity, a critical enzyme for endothelial health.

 The historical controversy in the literature often stemmed from the methodological limitations of early observational studies.
 These studies sometimes failed to adequately control for confounding variables or to differentiate between physiologic and supraphysiologic testosterone levels.
-The 2010 Testosterone in Older Men (TOM) trial, for example, was halted prematurely due to a higher incidence of in the treatment group.
+The 2010 Testosterone in Older Men (TOM) trial, for example, was halted prematurely due to a higher incidence of cardiovascular events in the treatment group.

 However, this study involved frail, elderly men with limited mobility and a high burden of pre-existing comorbidities, making it difficult to generalize the findings to a broader population of hypogonadal men.
 This highlights a critical principle in endocrinology ∞ context and patient selection are paramount.